NethermindEth/juno/docs/docs/websocket.md

 ## Unsubscribe from newly created blocks

-Use the `juno_unsubscribe` method with the `result` value from the subscription response or the `subscription` field from any new block event to stop receiving updates for new blocks:
+Use the `starknet_unsubscribe` method with the `result` value from the subscription response or the `subscription` field from any new block event to stop receiving updates for new blocks:

 <Tabs>
 <TabItem value="request" label="Request">